 Could Intel be delaying support of the USB 3.0 standard while it prepares Light Peak for launch?
 Some journalists, such as Chris Mellor of The Register, have asked if Intel's delays in supporting USB 3.0 are motivated by a desire to promote the Light Peak technology [source: Mellor].
 The official company response denies the allegation.
 Intel has played a role in developing USB technology, too.
 But while other chip manufacturers have produced chip sets that support USB 3.0, Intel has delayed production until 2012.

 What we do know is that Intel has partnered with Apple.
 We should expect to see Apple products support Light Peak connections in the near future.
 Will Light Peak become the new standard for data transmission, or will it follow the example of Firewire and play second fiddle to USB?
 We'll have to wait and see.

-Learn more about computers and data transmission by following the links on the next page.
+Learn more about computers and data transmission by following the links below.

 - Anderson, Kevin.
 "Light Peak: One connector to rule them all?"
 The Guardian.
 Sept.
 29, 2009.
 (Feb.
 2, 2011) http://www.guardian.co.uk/technology/blog/2009/sep/29/intel-apple

 - Branscombe, Mary.
 "Intel Light Peak: a tech guide."
 ZDNet.
 Aug.
 5, 2010.
 (Feb.
 2, 2011) http://www.zdnet.co.uk/reviews/adapters/2010/08/05/intel-light-peak-a-tech-guide-40089748/

 - Butler, Kenneth.
 "Light Peak Explained: New Connection Standard Promises 10 Gbps Or More."
 Laptop.
 Dec.
 27, 2010.
 (Feb.
 2, 2011) http://blog.laptopmag.com/light-peak-explained-new-connection-standard-promises-10-gbps-or-more